Third-Order Short-Time Expansions for Close-to-the-Money Option Prices under the CGMY Model: Introduction

-Clearly, a method which is able to yield asymptotics of arbitrary orders for a relatively general model is desirable.
-This is indeed achievable for out-the-money option prices (cf.~\cite{{FigueroaLopezForde:2012}} and~\cite{FigueroaLopezGongHoudre:2012}), but asymptotics for ATM option prices are notoriously technically hard to obtain and attempts to extend the present results to, even, the fourth-order or to a more general tempered-stable-like process have yet to be successful.

 The remaining of the paper is organized as follows.
-Section 2 contains preliminary results on the CGMY model, some probability measure transformations, and asymptotic results for stable L\'{e}vy processes which will be needed throughout the paper.
-Section 3 establishes the third-order asymptotics of close-to-the-money call option prices under both the pure-jump CGMY model ($\sigma=0$) and the CGMY model with an independent Brownian component ($\sigma\neq 0$).
-The asymptotics for the Black-Scholes implied volatilities are also considered in this section.
-Section \ref{NumExples} provides several numerical examples that illustrate the high performance of our asymptotic expansions.
+Section 2 contains preliminary results on the CGMY model, some probability measure transformations, and asymptotic results for stable L\'{e}vy processes, which will be needed throughout the paper.
+Section 3 establishes the third-order asymptotics for close-to-the-money call option prices, as well as the corresponding Black-Scholes implied volatilities, under both the pure-jump CGMY model ($\sigma=0$) and the CGMY model with an independent Brownian component ($\sigma\neq 0$).
+Some numerical examples are also provided in this section to illustrate the high performance of our asymptotic expansions, {together with an actual calibration exercise with real option data}.
 The proofs of our main results are deferred to the Appendix.